Table of Contents

 As mentioned above, ultra wideband is without a doubt the most accurate and precise.
 As an indoor tracker, it can provide accurate location data down to the centimeter.Other available options include inertial measurement units, visual-based tracking by cameras and computer algorithms,radio frequency identification (RFID), and ultrasonic-based tracking.

 You can try to use GPS indoor, but don’t expect to get any worthwhile results.
 GPS indoor accuracy isn’t worthwhile because GPS relies on satellites orbiting the earth to transmit signals at a high frequency.
 The problem is, these signals are greatly reduced in strength as they pass through solid objects, making them fragile indoors.
+This is why the RTLS Technologies were designed to track indoor scenarios.

 For this reason, an indoor GPS tracker will always yield inaccurate data, especially if the obstruction is significant.
 Furthermore, we usually don’t expect accurate results from an indoor GPS tracker because their signals are affected by what is known as multipath interference.
 This occurs when a signal is reflected off a wall or other solid objects before reaching the intended device.